brohitbrose/linkedin-games/README.md

 That's pretty small in some environments, but large enough to be suspicious for a simple browser extension that strives to be lightweight.

 We don't necessarily have to throw everything away, however.
-It turns out that there are only `858` line combinations that both could eventually hope to bring about any solution, yet are completely _inconclusive_ in their current state.
+It turns out that there are only `858` line combinations that both could eventually hope to bring about any solution yet yield no immediate deductions.
 A table seeded with these values could supplement our current algorithm to completely prevent enqueuing lines from which we're currently going to learn nothing.
 We have chosen not to implement this since the check happens rather quickly anyway, but it does add a noteworthy elegance.